dimalypai/mil-masters-thesis-chalmers/docs/report/03_RelatedWork.md

 ## Monad transformers and modular effects

 In this section we will look at work that has been done in the area of monad transformers and using them to combine different effects.
-Note, that in these cases monad transformers are used mainly in the implementation language, rather than in an IR, as described below.
+Note that in these cases monad transformers are used mainly in the implementation language, rather than in an IR, as described below.
 It is a bit different area of monad transformers' application compared to this thesis, but it still serves as a